mozilla-b2g/mozilla-runner/README.md

 var options {
   // profile: '/path/to/profile' (product profile)
   // url: 'initial url to start at'
-};
+  // argv: ['-jsconsole'] extra flags that this library does not have special handling for };

 // run is smart enoguh to figure out where the binary is based on the product name itself.